hospitaljobsin/hospitaljobsin/README.md

 ```

 - save the access key ID and secret key in the environment variables

+Create a free SSL certificate for your domain using AWS Route 53 and AWS Certificate Manager (ACM):

+Log in to the AWS Management Console
+Navigate to the ACM service by searching for "ACM" and selecting "Certificate Manager"
+Use Route 53 to create a CNAME record for the SSL/TLS certificate
 - run terraform apply
 - update GoDaddy's NS records to the Route 53 nameservers